XCTEQ/XCFit/README.md

              $ carthage update --platform iOS

-This will checkout and build XCFit frameworks then we can manually drag those frameworks in the `Build Phases` of the test targets.
+This will checkout and build XCFit frameworks, which we can then manually drag into the `Build Phases` of the test targets.
 This is explained in details in the later section.

 ### Swift Package Manager

-XCFit can be installed with Swift Package Manager however Swift Package Manager isn't officially supported for iOS so we can use XCFit only for the standalone Libraries.
+XCFit can be installed with Swift Package Manager however Swift Package Manager isn't officially supported for iOS so we can use XCFit only for the standalone libraries.
 We need to create `Package.swift` file with following content.
 ```
 import PackageDescription